floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

-At this point, the Vulkan specific code in sokol_app.h is at about 600 lines of code, which is a lot of boilerplate, but OTH is a lot less messy than the combined OpenGL window system code for GLX, EGL, WGL or NSOpenGL.
+At this point, the Vulkan specific code in sokol_app.h is at about 600 lines of code, which is a lot of boilerplate, but OTH is a lot less messy than the combined OpenGL window system code for GLX, EGL, WGL or NSOpenGL (yet still a lot more than the window system glue for the other backends).

 The actually interesting stuff happens in the last two Vulkan backend functions:

 The internal function `_sapp_vk_swapchain_next()` is a wrapper around `vkAcquireNextImageKHR()` and obtains the next free swapchain image.
-The function will also signal the `present_complete_semaphore`.
+The function will also signal the associated `present_complete_semaphore`.

 The last function in the sokol-app Vulkan backend is `_sapp_vk_present()`, this is a wrapper for `vkQueuePresentKHR()`.
-The present operation waits for the `render_finished_sem` of the current frame (basically waiting until the GPU has finished rendering the current frame).
+The present operation uses the `render_finished_semaphore` to make sure that presentation happens after the GPU has finished rendering to the swapchain image.
 When the `vkQueuePresentKHR()` function returns with `VK_ERROR_OUT_OF_DATE_KHR` or `VK_SUBOPTIMAL_KHR`, the swapchain resources are recreated (this happens for instance when the window is resized).

 There's a couple of open todo points in the sokol-app Vulkan backend which I'll take care of later:

 - Any non-success return values from `vkAcquireNextImageKHR()` are currently only logged but not handled.
-Instead the application is either supposed to re-create the swapchain resources or skip rendering and presentation.
+Normally the application is either supposed to re-create the swapchain resources or skip rendering and presentation.
-  Since I couldn't coerce my Kubuntu setup to ever return a non-success value from `vkAcquireNextImageKHR()` I would have to implement behaviour I couldn't test, so I had to skip this part for now.
+  Since I couldn't coerce my Kubuntu laptop to ever return a non-success value from `vkAcquireNextImageKHR()` I would have to implement behaviour I couldn't test, so I had to skip this part for now.
 Maybe when moving the code over to my Windows/NVIDIA PC I'll be able to handle that situation properly.
 - Currently the swapchain image size must match the window client rectangle size (same as OpenGL via GLX).
-The Vulkan swapchain interface has an optional scaling feature, but I couldn't get this to work on my Kubuntu laptop.
+The Vulkan swapchain API has an optional scaling feature, but I couldn't get this to work on my Kubuntu laptop.
 Window-system scaling is mainly useful when the system has a high-dpi display but lower-end GPU, and all other sokol-app backends